What measures has the EU taken in response to the Russian invasion of Ukraine?

 Import and export measures

-As from 4 June 2022 all import duties and quotas on products originating in Ukraine were removed for a year, as were EU anti-dumping measures and exemptions for steel imports from Ukraine.
-These measures are designed to stimulate Ukrainian exports to the EU and alleviate the circumstances of Ukraine manufacturers and exporters.
+As from 4 June 2022 all import duties and quotas on products originating in Ukraine were removed, as were EU anti-dumping measures and exemptions for steel imports from Ukraine.
+These measures will be in force until 5 June 2025.
+At the same time, the Commission decided to improve protection of certain farm products by strengthening protective measures.

 More information: